 From Henan Shaolin Temple to Yunnan Shaolin Temple

-Shaolin Temple (少林寺), the famed temple in Henan province, officially opens the Shaolin Temple in Kunming.
+Shaolin Temple (少林寺), the famed temple in Henan province, officially opened the Shaolin Temple in Kunming in 2008.
 The temple’s abbot Shi Yongxin (释永信) signed an agreement to take over the four ancient temples in Kunming: Miaozhan Temple (妙湛寺), Tuzhu Temple (土主庙), Fading Temple (法定寺), and Guanyin Temple (观音寺).

 Shaolin Temple in Yunnan is the main South of China Kung Fu training branch.
 We are currently in the developmental expansion phase for Shaolin Temple in several locations; therefore, we will be able to offer our students a much richer experience in training Kung Fu while experiencing first-hand Chinese Culture and Traditions.

 The Shaolin temple in Yunnan is closed for restoration

 From 2024, Shaolin Temple Yunnan will cooperate with the Official Branch of Henan Shaolin Temple under the name of East Shaolin Temple in Shandong Province, Maqi Mountains scenic spot.
 The Temple is 45 km from the nearest airport in Rizhao and 60 km from the train station in Rizhao – a sea side city, the capital of Water Sports in China, with enchanting sea views and soft beaches.